emmt/OptimPackNextGen.jl/doc/quasinewton.md

 # Limited memory quasi-Newton methods

-OptimPack provides some limited-memory quasi-Newton methods to minimize differentiable objective functions of many variables.
+OptimPackNextGen provides some limited-memory quasi-Newton methods to minimize differentiable objective functions of many variables.
 Optionally, bounds on the variables can be specified.